RubyBarSchool/RubyBarSchool/README.md

 # About Me

-##  It does not do to dwell on dreams and forget to live. ― J.K.
-Rowling, Harry Potter and the Sorcerer’s Stone
+##  Good friends, good books, and a sleepy conscience: this is the ideal life. ― Mark Twain

 ![](https://komarev.com/ghpvc/?username=truongtv1399it&color=blue)